 What will I study in First Year?

-During First Year, all students will engage with Studio Practice, Visual Culture and Professional Practice.
-It is a full-time programme which runs over a five day week (Monday - Friday), with one full day of Visual Culture.
-First Year is divided into two semesters.
+During First Year, all students will engage with Studio Practice, Visual Culture and Professional Practice, Joint Course Education Students do a specialist Professional Practice for Education.
+It is a full-time programme which runs over a five-day week (Monday - Friday).
+First Year is divided into two, Trimester 1 and Trimester2.

 When you arrive in NCAD, you will be divided into random groupings and will share the studio with a wide mix of your peers.
 You will be assigned studio-based projects that will challenge you.
 You will also get to select certain projects that may be of particular interest to you.
 This is a great opportunity for you to experience the diversity in art and design thinking and working methods, and to discover your particular strengths.

-What if I am an Education or Product Design student?
+What if I am an Education or Direct Entry student?

 First year studies is referred to as a common entry course.
-This means all new students follow the same course for the first semester of Year 1.
+This means all new students whether they are Common Entry or Direct Entry follow the same course for the first trimester of Year 1.

-Education and Product Design students go through the same common First Year; the difference being that they will have chosen in advance which degree pathway they will take.
-Education students will decide through the course of First Year Studies whether their degree in Art and Design Education will be in conjunction with Fine Art or Design.
+Education and Direct Entry Students go through the same common First Year; the difference being that they will have chosen in advance which degree pathway they will take.
+Education students will submit for their preference of Studio Specialism through the course in the same way as all Common Entry Students.

 The key areas of study in First Year are: